Chart Color Schemes

 Educational outcomes in Tiwi fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational attainment in Tiwi is notably high, with 38.8% of residents aged 15 and above holding university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally.
-Bachelor degrees are most common at 23.2%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 4.3%.
-Vocational credentials are also prevalent, with 29.6% of residents holding such qualifications, including advanced diplomas (9.2%) and certificates (20.4%).
-Educational participation is high, with 33.3% of residents currently enrolled in formal education.
+Educational attainment in Tiwi is notably high, with 38.8% of residents aged 15+ holding university qualifications compared to 27.3% in the Northern Territory (NT) and 30.4% nationally.
+Bachelor degrees are the most common at 23.2%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 4.3%.
+Vocational credentials are also prevalent, with 29.6% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (20.4%).
+Educational participation is significantly high, with 33.3% of residents currently enrolled in formal education, comprising primary education at 11.9%, tertiary education at 8.0%, and secondary education at 7.1%.

 Frequently Asked Questions - Education